nkgwer/PPAPI/README.md

 ```
 {
     "Error": false,
-    "PPAP": "I have an aapen!
-I have an apple! oh appleaapen!"
+    "PPAP": "I have a pen!
+I have an apple! oh applepen!"
 }
 ```
 ### example 2